xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 gateserver.ini : it contains all settings of the server itself
 measurement.ini : it contains the definitions of all measurements the server needs to precompute and provide.
 cache.ini : it sets the working cache (mipsle binaries only).

+After modifying a configuration, it is always advisable to delete the disk cache folder (called 'tables').

 **1.4 COMMAND LINE OPTIONS:**